Maybe, if you’re fortunate, you have a friend that guinea pigged a few surgeons already and has an amazing reference but, if not, then what do you do?

 Step 2: Go Online

-If you live in a small town then maybe go outside your limits a bit and check in the nearest city.
-Check out their websites.
-Most plastic surgeons sites have ‘before and after’ pics.
-Check those out.
+If you live in a small town then maybe go outside your limits a bit and check in the nearest city (online).

 Step 3: Reviews, Reviews, Reviews

-Search under google for ‘Dr. [name of doctor] Reviews’.
 Consider reviews, but only as part of the decision process, not as the end all be all.
-These days doctors actually hire people to keep an eagle eye out for bad reviews then follow with two or three phony positives.
+These days doctors actually hire people to keep an eagle eye out for negative reviews then follow with two or three phony positives.

 Now narrow it down to the five that resonate with you.
 You’ll get a feeling.
 And remember who you picked because we use them again in the point system below.